Entries by Darryl Butler

 RESN Help, Live and Wiki

 The Regional Educational Support Network (RESN) is a not-for-profit organisation that empowers regional students to take control of their future through the provision of free high-quality resources and tutoring.
 The pandemic has highlighted that RESN’s fully online resources are strongly positioned to address the metropolitan/regional resource divide.
-Our services include an online platform for students […]
+Our services include an online platform for students to ask questions to tutors (RESN Help), banks of quizzes and sample answers (RESN Quizzes and Wiki) and live video conferencing tutoring sessions (RESN Live).
+Beyond learning support, RESN Online Coffee Chats (ROCC) gives students the opportunity to chat with university students to learn about […]

 Future Leaders Program